 6 & Under, Girls T-Ball

 Introduction to softball.
 Girls hit off a tee, run the bases, field ground balls, begin to throw the ball.
 Most importantly, girls have fun playing against a couple of other local teams.
-This is the only age bracket that is not included in the Del Val Youth league.
+This is the only age bracket that is not included in the Babe Ruth League.

 Girls pitch, 9 players on the field, up to 10 girls bat.
 This age bracket is a huge adjustment in softball, including a pretty big learning curve.
 A few girls will learn pitching and catching fundamentals.
 At the plate, batters learning to hit a girl’s pitching is one of the most challenging aspects of this age bracket.
 Since a girl’s pitching is much less accurate than a coach’s, the duration of the innings can be a challenge to many players’ attention span.
 Base running will begin to include pick offs at first and/or third, and in the A division stealing 2nd & 3rd base is allowed.
 Base runners will learn to slide at this level.
 Players continue to improve fielding and throwing skills, while learning situational base coverage.
 Focus on outfield skills include catching high pops and throwing to cutoffs.
 Learning to bunt and to defend the bunt begins typically in the 2nd year of play at the 10U bracket.